donkirkby/live-py-plugin/CONTRIBUTING.md

 5. Change the destination to Directory, and click Finish.
 6. Go to the directory you chose, and find the .jar file.
 You can distribute that as your install package.
+7. Commit the version change, create a release on GitHub, and attach the .jar file.

 [issues]: https://github.com/donkirkby/live-py-plugin/issues?state=open
 [g+]: http://google.com/+donkirkby